maartenpaauw/model-states-for-filament-docs/README.md

 ##### Additional Transition Data

-Most of the time we need additional data before we can transition to a new state.
-With the `PendingToFailed` transition in mind, it would be nice to store an error message explaining why the state was transitioned to failed.
-By adding a `form` method to the transition class, there will be a form displayed when starting the transition.
+Most of the time, additional data is needed before transitioning to a new state.
+Considering the `PendingToFailed` transition, it would be beneficial to store an error message explaining why the state transitioned to failed.
+By adding a `form` method to the transition class, a form will be displayed when initiating the transition.

 Here is an example `PendingToFailed` transition class with the form is place.
-This transition will display a message textarea when the `StateAction` button is clicked.
+This transition will display a message textarea when the `StateAction` or `StateTableAction` button is clicked.

 ```php
 <?php